code-of-kai/git_veil/README.md

 - More operations than atoms in the universe.
 - Heat death of the sun comes first.
 - Not happening.
 Even with quantum computers.
-  - Grover's algorithm (the best quantum attack) cuts it to 2^352 operations.
+  - Even with Grover's algorithm (the best quantum attack), you'd need 2^704 operations to break this.
-  - That's still 10^106 operations.
+  - That's approximately 10^212 operations.
   - For context: 2^128 is considered quantum-safe.
-This is 2^224 times harder than that.
+This is 2^576 times harder.
   - The universe will end.
 Your encryption won't break.

 **Algorithmic attack:** Find a mathematical weakness in the cipher itself.
 - Much more realistic threat.
 - This is how DES, MD5, and SHA-1 actually died.
-- Nobody brute-forced them—they found shortcuts.
+- Nobody brute-forced them.
+Instead, they found shortcuts.

 **GitFoil's approach:** If one algorithm breaks, you still have five others with completely different mathematical foundations.
 An attacker gets zero feedback about whether they succeeded.
 They just see more noise.